verakar/ci-test/README.md

 # ci-test
 Repo for testing out continuous integration.
 Should be able to identify branches.
+EDIT.